Olagsfark/DLyt-PHP-Framework/README.md

 - **Well loaded and integrated plugin system**
 - **Well secured backend system**
 - **Highly fine-tuned custom PHP components**
-  - DArray class
-  - DFile class
-  - DBufferHandler class
   - And many more which will come with documentation

 ## Advantage
+### Easy to Work with:
-### Easy! dlyt PHP framework is designed for those that need a very fast php framework that will manage their code in a way that it doesn't introduce them to new PHP syntax nor API nor code organizations that involve a steep learning curve.
+dlyt PHP framework is designed for those that need a very fast php framework that will manage their code in a way that it doesn't introduce them to new PHP syntax nor API nor code organizations that involve a steep learning curve.

-### Security!
-Yea, Its really closed and secure.
+### Security: Yea, Its really closed and secure.
 The framework is well defended against major web vulnerabilities like XSS, SQL injection, CSRF and many under the hood.
 The framework was designed with simplicity and extensibility in mind.
 With its plugin system, you can easily create features that would integrate tightly with the framework without causing a glitch in performance(Terms and conditions apply).

 ## Partnership and collaboration